AliFlux/ArduLogReader/README.md

 ### Getting Progress

-For large flight logs, this reader can give the progress so that it can be used in the UI and make waiting a bit more bearable. **Note: This only works for async parsing**
+For large flight logs, ArduLogReader can give the progress so that it can be used in the UI, and make waiting a bit more bearable. **Note: This only works with async parsing**

 ```C#
 parser.OnProgress += Parser_OnProgress;